Battle of One Tree Hill: Background

 However, by 1842 there were attempts to occupy land in and near the Lockyer Valley, Darling Downs and upper Brisbane areas.
 These were met with resistance from the local alliance of "mountain tribes" united under Multuggerah, a warrior, strategist and diplomat.
 After the 1842 deliberate poisoning of 50 or 60 Aboriginal people on Kilcoy Station, the resistance gathered momentum, and an uprising was planned.
-Multuggerah and his men began ambushing the mountain road that was the only route for bringing supplies from Brisbane to the Downs.
+Old Moppy, Multuggerah and his men began ambushing the mountain road that was the only route for bringing supplies from Brisbane to the Downs.
 The road had been built about two years earlier and was the only way of keeping both commerce and communication open between the Moreton Bay and Downs areas.
 Multuggerah and his forces planned to deprive the squatters of their supplies.

 The battles

 Ambush

 In September 1843, a large group of squatters organised a "cavalcade" consisting of 18 armed men and three drays pulled by about 50 bullocks.
 At a location known as One Tree Hill, (now known as Tabletop Mountain, Queensland), near Toowoomba, the group was ambushed by Multuggerah and about 100 men, having been forced to stop at barricades previously erected by the attackers.
 The squatters fled back to Bonifant's Inn, their starting point for that trip, about 34 km away.
 The warriors held a corroborree after sacking the drays, feasting on bullock meat.